 Eat to the Beat Dining Package

 If you're a die-hard fan and can't miss your favorite band, check out the dining packages at some of our favorite Epcot restaurants for guaranteed seating.
 While we're usually huge fans of the convenient dining packages, this isn't our favorite option for Epcot Food and Wine since we're too busy stuffing our faces with the quick bites at limited edition booths.
-For the Eat to the Beat Dining Package, guests can book a 3-course meal (breakfast and lunch prices vary from $43-$60 and dinner $51-$80 per person, adult prices listed.)
+For the Eat to the Beat Dining Package, guests can book a 3-course meal (breakfast and lunch prices vary from $45 to $70 and dinner $52 to $80 per person, adult prices listed.)

 Akershus Royal Banquet Hall

 La Hacienda de San Angel (dinner only)

 San Angel Inn Restaurante

 Via Napoli Ristorante e Pizzeria